 Buying a used car may be one of the smartest decisions you take but it has plenty of possibilities and avenues of failure.
 Depending upon how you approach it, you can either end up with a car that saves you a lot of money at the very outset while also serving you for many trouble-free years or you could end up overpaying for a piece of junk that constantly breaks down and only gives you headaches all the time.
-Thankfully, it does not take a rocket scientist to figure out if a used car is worth buying and here are the 5 Things to Look for When Buying a Used Car.
+Thankfully, it does not take a rocket scientist to figure out if a used car is worth buying.

 Make sure that there are no major visual blemishes: Even if it is a used car, you will probably end up driving it for a reasonable amount of time.
 This means that you will have to live with it on a daily basis.
 To ensure that you can drive it regularly and take it wherever you need to go, make sure that there are no major imperfections.
 Start with a visual examination of the exterior and check for dents and scratches.
 A used car will have a few.
 Make sure that they are minor and barely noticeable.
 Pay close attention to the paint job.
 Ensure that there is no flaking or discoloration as a bad paint job can be very expensive to fix.
 Once you are satisfied with the exterior move on to the interiors.
 Check the upholstery and all the different panels to make sure that nothing is loose as a rattling panel or a smelly upholstery is the last thing you would want in a car.
 Make sure that everything is to your liking and that you can make it your everyday transportation option without making major sacrifices.